mahinth1/Residence-time-calculation-from-metadynamics/README.md

 Postprocessing analysis of metadynamics simulation data to estimate protein-ligand complex residence times

 Workflows:
-1) Running uultiple metadynamics simulations (before this analysis)
+1) Running multiple metadynamics simulations (before this analysis)
 2) Post-processing
 3) Obtaining unbiased dissociation times from each trajectory using PLUMED
 4) Fitting for residence times based on cummulative Poisson distribution